anthemion-org/ogle-web/README.md

 Having said all that, Redux makes it difficult to represent state data with classes.

-First, Redux requires that everything in the store be serializable.
-It generates warnings when it detects non-serializable objects, and of course it does nothing to restore methods or class metadata that are lost during serialization.
-It is possible to [disable those warnings](https://redux-toolkit.js.org/usage/usage-guide#working-with-non-serializable-data) by adding Redux middleware, but the documentation discourages this, [saying](https://redux.js.org/faq/organizing-state#can-i-put-functions-promises-or-other-non-serializable-items-in-my-store-state) “things like persistence and time-travel debugging” may not work if it is done.
+First, Redux requires that everything in the store be serializable, presumably with `JSON.stringify` and `JSON.parse`.
+Redux generates warnings when it detects non-serializable objects, and of course it does nothing to restore methods or class metadata that are lost during serialization.
+It is possible to [disable those warnings](https://redux-toolkit.js.org/usage/usage-guide#working-with-non-serializable-data) by adding Redux middleware, but the documentation discourages this, [saying](https://redux.js.org/faq/organizing-state#can-i-put-functions-promises-or-other-non-serializable-items-in-my-store-state) “things like persistence and time-travel debugging” may not work after.

 The Redux FAQ explains that these features rely on serialization, and claims that classes make serialization “tricky”.
-I have implemented serialization methods that support typed objects, shared instances, and reference cycles, and while it _was_ a bit tricky, it was not a big problem.
+In another project, I implemented a serialization system that supports typed objects, shared instances, and reference cycles, and while it _was_ a bit tricky, it was not a big problem.
 It could have been done in Redux, and with less effort than was expended on the many strange quirks of the `connect` function, to pick one confounding example.
 Redux’s class incompatibility was a _design decision_, not a technical inevitability.

-Careful observers will realize that selectors _supplant both types and instances_ in React code.
-Instead of passing objects from one function to another, React developers define _selectors_, each of which returns a portion of the store that _would_ have been represented and shared as an instance.
-Put simply, Redux is part of the functional programmer’s conspiracy to sap and impurify our precious bodily fluids.

-[todo] Selectors replace both types and instances
-	Not practical or performant to manage all state in store

-Anyway, this project uses JSON to persist store data in local storage, so even if the Redux serialization warnings _were_ disabled, it would be necessary to convert the plain objects returned by `JSON.parse` into class instances.
-Alternatively, plain objects could be used in the store, and then converted to or perhaps wrapped with class instances when selected.

-As explained earlier, it is not especially performant to attach methods to plain objects, nor is it performant to change an object’s prototype after it is created.

-Some class advantages can be faked, to an extent, with plain objects.
-	Stereotype names
-	Factory functions
-		Member comments here

-[todo] Define 'stereotype'
-	Identify parameters types in comments
-	Always factory functions
-		Comment contents there
+It’s not actually clear what the documentation means by “things like persistence” (perhaps the `rt2zz/redux-persist` package?) but even if that is disregarded, and if time-travel debugging is not wanted, it seems possible that something else could break in a future version of Redux, if class instances are used.

+Plain objects could be used in the store, and then converted to class instances or fancy objects when selected.
+These slow operations would be acceptable at the selector level, which passes smaller amounts of data, but this approach seems awkward, and it would be necessary to convert class instances to plain objects before using them as Redux action objects.
+Moreover, this wouldn’t allow method APIs to be used within Redux reducers.

+Ultimately, I chose to use procedural APIs for types in the Redux store.
+Because this project uses the store to persist data, this includes all persistent types as well.
+These aren’t free-form objects, however; much as if they were classes, I define specific content for each

+I am calling these **stereotypes**, to distinguish them from _ad hoc_ objects that are not widely shared.
+An example is found in the `Util/Rect.js` module.
+Every stereotype defines one or more factory functions, including one called `uNew`, which is called by other factories, if there are such.
+Stereotype members are assigned and documented in `uNew`, and instances are usually frozen there as well.
+Functions that would have been implemented as methods accept a stereotype instance as their first parameter, to stand in for `this`.

 ### Constructors and function overloading